FAQ's &

 DECEMBER:

-State Spirit Dec 8-10 is our main priority.
+State Spirit, Dec 11-13th is our main priority.
 We take a break afterwards but will have a couple bball performances to do.
-The Sideline Team will be working on halftimes for games while Comp Team is focusing on State.

 JANUARY: